dmsc/fastbasic/compiler/USAGE.md

 - On Windows:

-      C:\cc65\fb\fb myprog.bas
+      C:\path\to\fb myprog.bas

   or:

-      C:\cc65\fb\fb-int myprog.bas
+      C:\path\to\fb-int myprog.bas

-There are two compilers, one for the full version "fastbasic-fp", used with the "fb" script, and another for the integer only version "fastbasic-int", used with the "fb-int" script.
+There are two compilers, one for the full version `fastbasic-fp`, used with the `fb` script, and another for the integer only version `fastbasic-int`, used with the `fb-int` script.
 The advantage of the integer only version is that it produces smaller executables.

 The script generates three files from the basic source: